Students walking on campus

 The Empowering Futures Gift lays the foundation for a new era of college education.
 With a goal to transform and inspire, Western's first initiatives made possible by this historic $550 million contribution to the WMU Foundation support the University's mission, "So that all may learn."

-The funds will provide not only a tuition-free education but also low-cost housing, an innovative Living Learning Community, internship stipends to foster career development and graduation scholarships for 1,350 new and current Broncos during year one alone.
+The funds provide a tuition-free education, low-cost housing, an innovative Living Learning Community, paid internships to foster career development and graduation scholarships for more than 1,350 new and current Broncos.

 The first comprehensive support of its kind, it will remove barriers that often keep underrepresented and underserved students from starting their collegiate journey or seeing it through to graduation.